bartek/swiftui-coredata-newsreader-sample/README.md

 things I am unsure, or unhappy with, and continue to learn about!

 If you read the code and have opinions or feedback, I'd love it!
-That's the reason for publishing -- for learning :)
+That's the reason for publishing :)

-The scope of this project was to get a naive and functional news reader in place for the purposes of the learning described.

 ### What this project does

+The scope of this project is a naive newsreader that does a few things well and a lot of things poorly.

 - [ ] Fetches news articles (with title: "apple") from https://newsapi.org
 - [ ] Basic implementation of opening articles in a webview